adriancaamano/unmask/README.md

 #unmask.js
-###A very lightweight plugin to lazy load images for jQuery or Zepto.js
+###A very lightweight plugin to lazy load images for jQuery

 Two years ago was the last update from Unveil (https://github.com/luis-almeida/unveil).